IN-PERSON: Oct 15-18VIRTUAL: Nov 5-8

-The Presentation Summit is not a web conference and it is not a big trade show.
-It is a user conference, featuring live presentations, workshops, and a hands-on support center.
+The Presentation Summit is a user conference, featuring live presentations, keynote addresses, workshops, and community building.
 People attend in order to learn how to become better content creators, better presentation designers, better storytellers, better presenters, and better users of PowerPoint and other software.

-On the other side of the spectrum, ENTREPRENEURS and SMALL BUSINESSES are never not selling and trying to distinguish themselves.
+On the other side of the spectrum, ENTREPRENEURS and SMALL BUSINESSES are never not trying to distinguish themselves.
 Whether you are offering consulting services to law firms, graphic design services to the retail industry, or restaurant supplies to a downtown district, potential customers all want to know the same thing: how are you different than the next?
 If you know how to tell a compelling story and engage an audience, large or small, you immediately distinguish yourself from nearly all of the other people doing what you do.
-Good presentation skills make up a transferable commodity—audiences are more likely to trust you with your core message when they see the confidence with which you deliver it.
+Good presentation skills make up a transferable commodity: audiences are more likely to trust you with your core message when they see the confidence with which you deliver it.

 From all three of these broad categories, we attract active content creators, heavy users of PowerPoint, and those who are tasked with delivering presentations to audiences, both in person and virtually.
 We also garner the attention of the department heads who lead the afore-mentioned people.
 Advertising departments, market research, sales, educational, judicial, financial, medical, government, military…in short, anyone who wants to become more proficient, more productive, and more effective with presentation content is a likely candidate to apply for registration.